 Identify Your Goal

-The first step in creating a Failure Mode Effect Analysis (FMEA) template is to clearly define your goal.
-Ask yourself what you hope to determine by completing the FMEA analysis are you trying to identify potential risks, improve a process, or make sure that certain standards are met?
+The first step in creating a Failure Mode Effect Analysis (FMEA) template is to define your goal clearly.
+Ask yourself what you hope to determine by completing the FMEA analysis.
+Are you trying to identify potential risks, improve a process, or ensure certain standards are met?
 Defining your goal upfront will help ensure that the documents you create are tailored to fit your needs.

 Gather Relevant Information

-Once your goal has been identified, it’s time to gather all of the necessary information.
-This includes any relevant data such as customer feedback, previous reports or analyses, processing information from suppliers and manufacturers, etc. Additionally, it’s important to consult with experts who have direct knowledge of the product or process being analyzed to get an accurate picture of any potential issues.
+Once your goal has been identified, it’s time to gather all the necessary information.
+This includes relevant data such as customer feedback, previous reports or analyses, processing information from suppliers and manufacturers, etc. Additionally, it’s important to consult with experts with direct knowledge of the product or process being analyzed to get an accurate picture of potential issues.

 Create a Template

-Now it’s time to create a template for your FMEA analysis.
+Now, it’s time to create a template for your FMEA analysis.
 This should include columns for each factor that could potentially cause failure (e.g., design element), its effect on the system (e.g., downtime), and any possible corrective actions (e.g., redesign).
-It’s important to note that there is no “one size fits all” approach when it comes to creating an FMEA template, every organization has different needs and goals so adjust accordingly.
+It’s important to note that there is no “one size fits all” approach when creating an FMEA template.
+Every organization has different needs and goals, so adjust accordingly.

 Fill Out Your Template